Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

 |tickets    |double   |4, 2                                |
 |distance   |double   |25.237493169165, 4.39980797935277   |

 This is a typical data set that you would find in the wild.
 The data is also beautiful.
+By beautiful I mean that it isn't missing features and will be easy to prep for analysis.
 This is not something that you typically find.
 We'll discuss what to do with incomplete data and other problems further into the book.

-We can now use this function to produce as many different data sets as we would like.We'll follow this same procedure of building helper functions to build our other data sets.
+We can now use this function to produce as many different data sets as we would like.
+We'll follow this same procedure of building helper functions to build our other data sets.

 ## Simulating Operations data